MohammedALREAI/assessment/README.md

-- I did not try to use any other library for state management just used context and reducer that are built in react for just make code simple and did not use any external library just  to used powerfull of react.
+- I did not try to use any other library for state management just used context and reducer that is built in React for just make code simple and did not use any external library just to use the power of react.